 - More joy and pleasure, more optimism and happiness

-- More forgiving and outgoing outlooks, less lonely and isolated feelings
+- More forgiving and outgoing outlook, less lonely and isolated feelings

 The trusty “job lead” friend

-Let’s say you have a friend who’s really in-the-know about the latest job openings, and customizes what she sends you based on your interests and a strong understanding of your abilities.
-A thank-you note is a great way to not only show appreciation but also let them know they are really on the mark with the job leads and suggestions they give.
+Do you have that friend who’s always in-the-know about the latest job openings, even customizing what they send based on your interests and a strong understanding of your abilities?
+A thank-you note is a great way to show appreciation and also let them know they are really on the mark with their suggestions.
 Try a note like this:

 I just wanted to share how much the job leads you send mean to me.
-The attention you pay to the details of each opportunity is clear to see, because the ones you send match not only my interests but my abilities.
-What you do is really motivating and keeps me uplifted in my job search.
-To know that you consider me able to do _____________ and _____________ enhances my confidence in myself.
-It keeps me inspired to apply for more jobs where my ________ skills can really shine.
-I really appreciate that you’ve taken such an interest in my job search and am grateful for the way you’ve stepped in as my personal “career sleuth!”
+The attention you pay to the details of each opportunity is clear, because what you pass along always seems to match not only my interests but my abilities, too!
+What you do is so motivating and keeps me energized and positive in my job search.
+To know that you consider me able to do [SKILL] and [SKILL] builds my confidence and keeps me applying for more jobs where my [SKILL] skills can really shine.
+I truly appreciate that you’ve taken such an interest in my job search and am grateful for the way you’ve stepped in as my personal “career sleuth!”

-Why this works: In addition to expressing your appreciation, you are affirming that what your friend has sent is helpful to you, and that if they continue sending similar leads, they are on the right track.
+Why this works: In addition to expressing your appreciation, you are affirming that what is being sent is helpful and that if they continue sending leads, they are on the right track.

 The informational interviewee-turned-mentor

-So you got up the courage to ask someone for an informational interview, and they really took you under their wing.
-Maybe they went above and beyond to keep the conversation going, shared great resources, or invited you to an event that will be attended by some key hiring managers in your field...plus gave you the low-down on their typical hiring practices.
-What to say to show your gratitude:
+Did you ask someone for an informational interview who accepted and ultimately took you under their wing?
+Maybe they went above and beyond to keep the conversation going, shared great resources, or invited you to an event attended by key hiring managers in your field.
+Here’s an example of how you can show your gratitude:

-Thank you for taking the time to chat with me about your career in __(industry, cause area)_ over the last few weeks.
-I learned so much about _____ and _______, and will be sure to check out the latest set of insights and leads you shared with me.
-I am so appreciative of not only the way you have taken me under your wing after our first meeting, but your generosity with your time and resources.
+Thank you for taking the time to chat with me about your career in [AREA OF EXPERTISE/ISSUE AREA] over the last few weeks.
+I learned so much about [TOPIC] and [TOPIC], and will be sure to check out what you shared with me.
+I am so appreciative of not only the way you have taken me under your wing after our first meeting, but your continued generosity with your time and resources.
 The interest that you show in my success and development is something for which I feel very grateful.

-Please know that my offer to assist with your ________ project still stands.
+Please know that my offer to assist with your [TOPIC/ISSUE AREA] project still stands.
 If my skills are not the best match, I’m happy to pass along the message to my contacts in an effort to find a great volunteer!

-Why this works: In addition to showing your gratitude, you are offering to assist your mentor.
-If your skills are not an appropriate match, showing willingness to tap into your networks is a great alternative!
+Why this works: In addition to showing gratitude, you are offering to assist your mentor.
+If your skills are not an appropriate match, a willingness to tap into your networks is a great alternative!

 The “biggest fan” family member

 Many of us have a family member who has earned the title “biggest fan.”
-In their eyes, no challenge is so insurmountable that we can’t overcome it and our every accomplishment is worthy of celebration and praise.
-Here’s an example of showing gratitude via the written word:
+In their eyes, no challenge is so insurmountable that we can’t overcome it, and our accomplishments are always worthy of celebration.
+Here’s an example of how to express your gratitude:

 Why this works: Keeping it warm and appreciative is a great way to strengthen familial bonds.
-It expresses not just appreciation but understanding of the effects your “biggest fan” has on your well-being and confidence.
+It expresses not just appreciation, but also some details on just how much your biggest fan has impacted your well-being and confidence.
 When they know it’s working, they are more likely to keep it up!

 The “saved the day” colleague

-Whether you’ve been stumbling over an appropriate response to a workplace issue or you’ve been scrounging for the most cost-effective way to get a project completed, sometimes the help of a colleague can really make the difference.
-When you’ve had a colleague “save the day,” try a note like this:
+Whether you’re grappling with a workplace issue or you’ve been digging around for the most cost-effective way to complete a project, support from a colleague can make a big difference.
+When a co-worker saves the day, try a note like this:

-Why this works: Positive interactions with colleagues allow for a more supportive relationship that can help everyone thrive.
-While your co-worker may have stepped in without any expectation of you returning the favor, always take an opportunity to see your organization and its work from the perspective of another department—maybe even identify a way that you can provide insights for that area.
+Why this works: Positive interactions with colleagues allow for a more supportive relationship that helps everyone thrive.
+While your co-worker probably stepped in without any expectations, always take an opportunity to see your organization and its work from the perspective of another department—maybe even identify a way that you can provide insights for that area.

 The “just lets me vent” friend

-This person knows that talking it out might just be all you need.
-No unsolicited ideas or solutions, brainstorming sessions, or “I told you so's" this friend simply lets you vent and work out your feelings.
-When you want to express feelings of a different kind, try something like this:
+This person knows that talking it out may be all you need.
+No unsolicited ideas or solutions, brainstorming sessions, or “I told you so's."
+This friend simply allows you to vent and work out your feelings.
+When you’re ready to express feelings—namely, gratitude—of a different kind, try this:

-Why this works: This note shows that in addition to being appreciative of the person’s time and attention, you are ready to take the “next step.”
+Why this works: This note shows that in addition to being appreciative of the person’s time and attention, you are ready to take whatever next step you two may have discussed.
 People are more inclined to help out in the way you need them to when they feel like it makes a true, lasting difference.